National leader Christopher Luxon 'big fan' of raising minimum wage, while economy growing - NZ Herald

 Speaking to Q+A's Jack Tame, Luxon said there were mounting costs for small businesses, with sick leave doubling and new public holiday for Matariki.

-"I'm a big fan of increasing minimum wages, but when you do it when your economy is growing around three to four per cent mark so you can sustain in," Luxon said.
+"I'm a big fan of increasing minimum wages, but when you do it when your economy is growing around three to four per cent mark so you can sustain it," Luxon said.

 "All that cost gets shunted across to small business to pay for.
 As a result, it's a big disincentive for them to invest back in their business and actually create new jobs."